Use your skills and earn money with your work

 too many projects are including parts which can't be laser cut like round wooden dowels or even steel axles. isn't that cheating?

-Alar Jõgi 6 months ago
+Alar Jõgi over 12 years ago

 Tryed to submit an antry 2 times.
 Still not seen in entry list.
 Is my design accepted or not ? - Catamaran sailboat : luxury edition

-Kaspar Kiis 6 months ago
+Kaspar Kiis over 12 years ago

 We will not miss off any of the entries.
 Please check back in 12 hours and send me an e-mail to kaspar@grabcad.com if it is still not in the list: http://grabcad.com/challenges/the-evd-make-your-laser-cut-toy-contest/entries Sorry about the inconveniences.

-Josh Mings 6 months ago
+Josh Mings over 12 years ago

 Teigan, not to worry, we will all be looking at the entries and keeping in mind what qualifies as a toy and something that can be laser cut.

-Josh Mings 6 months ago
+Josh Mings over 12 years ago

 Thanks everyone for participating in the competition!
 We'll be going through all the entries and announcing the winner Monday, November 19th.